Samantha Baines: Recognitions

 As host and creator of The Divorce Social podcast (previously The Divorce Club) Samantha won the 'Moment of Touching Honesty' Award at the International Women's Podcast Awards 2022 and the bronze award for 'Best Relationships Podcast' at the British Podcast Awards 2022.
 The podcast was also shortlisted for both awards in 2021.

 Samantha's debut children's novel Harriet Versus the Galaxy won the Coventry Inspiration Award 2021 and her second book The Night the Moon Went Out was longlisted for The Adrien Prize 2022.

 Samantha won the What the Frock!
 Best Newcomer Award in 2015.
 One year into her stand-up comedy career, Baines was a finalist in the Funny Women Awards 2014, as well as a semi-finalist in the Laughing Horse New Act Competition 2014.
 Baines was the first woman to appear in the UK Pun Championship Final 2017 and also appeared in the final in 2018.

-She also won a Best Actress Award in 24 Hour Film Race for the short film New Model.
+She also won a Best Actress Award in the 24 Hour Film Race for the short film New Model.